 You should treat it the same way your would do in a relationship.
 It must be relevant, evolving and clear emphasis should be placed on flexibility and function.
 The more time I spend reading and researching about skin care, the more I begin to realize the complexity of this subject.

-It is safe to say, I belong to the school of thought that believes that while it is essential to avoid certain known toxic chemicals and to scrutinize products with mystery labels and irritant chemicals, it is equally necessary to address the lurking pseudo-science in cosmetics.
+It is safe to say, I belong to the school of thought that believes that while it is essential to avoid certain known toxic chemicals and scrutinize product labels for irritant chemicals, it is equally necessary to address the lurking pseudo-science in cosmetics.
 Again, this is relevant both in the standard and organic skin care industry.

 This brings attention to some questionable assumptions, such as ‘cellular respiration’ and the aggressively marketed benefits of oxygen facials.
 Yes, while there is some evidence suggesting the top most layer of the skin, or the epidermis (to a depth of 0.25–0.40 mm) might be exposed to atmospheric oxygen via diffusion, this function is not relying on absorption through pores.